Sean Murphy Player Props: Braves vs. Royals

 Sean Murphy At The Plate

-- Murphy has four doubles, a home run and 10 walks while hitting .219.
+- Murphy has five doubles, two home runs and 11 walks while batting .250.

-- Among qualified hitters in MLB, he ranks 145th in batting average, 44th in on-base percentage, and 91st in slugging.
+- He ranks 107th in batting average, 22nd in on base percentage, and 38th in slugging among the qualified hitters in MLB play.

-- This season, Murphy has tallied at least one hit in four of 10 games (40.0%), and had multiple hits twice.
+- In 45.5% of his games this year (five of 11), Murphy has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.

-- He has homered in one of 10 games, and in 2.4% of his plate appearances.
+- He has hit a long ball in two of 11 games played this year, and in 4.3% of his plate appearances.

-- Murphy has driven in a run in four games this season (40.0%), including one multiple-RBI game.
+- In five games this year (45.5%), Murphy has picked up an RBI, including two games with multiple runs batted in.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- In four of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.